Akarsh-B/Email_Ranking_Summarization/README.md

     b) To make this simple, after data extraction from the huge file, i have made an intermediate csv file emails_filtered.csv.
 Which contains the filtered data.
 This is used in the rest of the project.

-    c) abalas26_project.ipynb: Uses the csv file generated in step (b), Please make sure to have the csv file and this notebook in the same folder.
+    c) Email_Summarization.ipynb: Uses the csv file generated in step (b), Please make sure to have the csv file and this notebook in the same folder.
     Run the notebook in a sequence.